RobAndorville/ADVL_Coordinates_Library_1/README.md

 - - -

-The ADVL_Coordinates_Library_1 is used by the ADVL_Coordinates_1 application.
+The Andorville™ Coordinates Library is used by the Andorville™ Coordinates application.
-It contains classes to store geodetic and projected coordinate parameters and convert between coordinate systems.
+It contains classes used to store geodetic and projected coordinate parameters and to convert between coordinate systems.
 The library is designed to be compatible with data from the EPSG geodetic parameter dataset.
+This dataset can be found at http://www.epsg.org/EPSGhome.aspx